EmanuelLopesS2/soundfriendlynameeditor/README.md

-# Audio Device Name Editor
+# Audio Device Friendly Name Editor

 A minimalist Windows application to edit audio device friendly names with a dark-themed interface.